How Mantis Gave Bushman Fire

 An African Folktale of Mantis Giving Bushman Fire

 The clever Mantis would go about and everywhere he went, he would watch, observing all he saw.
 He was very curious, ponderously pondering problems encountered by his fellow creatures for hours.
-Sometimes Mantis would dream the dreams that wise-ones dream and in those dreams, he would see remedies for many dilemmas encountered by his fellows.
-Mantis oft would ponder on the plight of the people and how their lives might be brightened.

 Where Did Ostrich Get His Fire?